A 501(c)(3) nonprofit

 Long term

-For men who've been to treatment before.
+For men who need more than a brief reset.
 The deeper, slower work of building a life that holds — sometimes a year or more.
-Often what finally works.

 The main lodge living room at Skyland Ranch, with vaulted cedar ceilings and a wall of windows overlooking the forest